komali2/blog/content/posts/my-new-life-stack/index.md

 org-roam, and then org-roam-v2, all while I was trying to just do my tickets and work in an environment that helped me but stayed out of my way.

-One too many emails got formatted weirdly in mu4e, or accidentally sent because I mis-typed, or accidentally deleted, or I didn't see it for whatever reason, so I moved to Thunderbird.
-That allowed me a unified way to see all my calendars, so I moved those to Thunderbird too, solving a key thing missing from emacs/org-mode: good calendar display.

 I loved org-mode and org-roam, and I'd link together all my notes into a wicked sick knowledge graph, but org-roam was always kinda buggy, the roam buffer that displays backlinks wouldn't update, pressing enter on links would sometimes just